 A brake hose is a tube carrying pressurized brake fluid from the master cylinder to the brakes.
 A crushed hose can cause a lagged or slow brake, and a leak in the hose can cause the brake, or the entire brake system, to fail.
 These don't need to be replaced often but should be replaced at the first sign of cracking or wear.

 Brake pad problems can usually be identified by squealing brakes.
 If your brake pads deteriorate completely, you'll hear a grinding metal-on-metal sound when braking, meaning that it's too late and you're ruining your rotors or drums!
 Those with knowledge of auto repair may be able to fix this at home, but you should always see an auto repair professional immediately if you have brake problems.

 In a disc brake system, rotors are attached to your vehicle's wheels.
 When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
 However, the friction causes grooves and cracks to appear over time.
 Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Boswell's Auto & Fleet Service will give your rotors a thorough inspection and recommend your best course of action.
+Boswell's Auto Repair will give your rotors a thorough inspection and recommend your best course of action.